PacktPublishing/Template-Metaprogramming-with-CPP/README.md

 ## Get to Know the Author
 **Marius Bancila**
  is a software engineer with two decades of experience in developing solutions for line of business applications and more.
 He is the author of Modern C++ Programming Cookbook and The Modern C++ Challenge.
 He works as a software architect and is focused on Microsoft technologies, mainly developing desktop applications with C++ and C#.
 He is passionate about sharing his technical expertise with others and, for that reason, he has been recognized as a Microsoft MVP for C++ and later developer technologies since 2006.
 Marius lives in Romania and is active in various online communities.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803243450">https://packt.link/free-ebook/9781803243450 </a> </p>